survivejs/react-book/manuscript/getting_started/05_styling_notes.md

-# Styling a Note Application
+# Styling the Notes Application

 Aesthetically, our current application is very barebones.
 As pretty applications are more fun to use, we can do a little something about that.
 In this case we'll be sticking to an old skool way of styling.